 The book itself is based on scientific principles uncontroverted about the evolution of the human brain and how we are, from an evolutionary standpoint, still a prisoner of how we developed hundreds of thousands of years ago.
 The theory is named the “triune brain.”
 A neuroscientist named Paul MacLean introduced it in the 1960s.
 Under this theory, the human brain comprises three parts: the reptile, the Paleo-mammalian, and the neo-mammalian brain, each responsible for different functions.
 The reptilian brain is responsible for basic life functions such as breathing, balance, hunger, sex drive, and survival instinct.

-I don’t agree with all of the logical extensions made from this science.
-But there is no question that the Reptile works and the basic premise that jurors place great weight on their most basic security and safety when reaching a verdict.
+I don’t agree with all the logical extensions made from this science.
+But Reptile works and the basic premise that jurors place substantial weight on their most basic security and safety when reaching a verdict.

 - Rick Freedman has an incredible book that many of us at Miller & Zois read before trials.
-This book has particular application when the credibility of the plaintiff is at issue in terms of the scope and extent of the injuries
+This book has particular application when the credibility of the plaintiff is at issue in terms of the scope and extent of the injuries.

 - David Ball on cross-examining experts

-- Our Attorney Help Center has sample opening and closing statements, trial transcripts and lots of other samples and forms to help you get ready for trial
+- Our Attorney Help Center has a sample opening and closing statements, trial transcripts and lots of other samples and forms to help you get ready for trial